trans-travel/trans-travel/us/la.md

    assigned at birth
- * At least one visitor (not an inmate) was told to [strip and expose her genitalia](https://www.nola.com/lawsuit-angola-prison-guards-ordered-transgender-visitor-to-strip/article_6cf44702-2b01-537b-94f4-c3ca7894e332.html) while visiting a prisoner at Angola Prison because her anatomy did not match her gender expression.
+ * At least one visitor (not an inmate) was told to [strip and expose her genitalia](https://www.nola.com/lawsuit-angola-prison-guards-ordered-transgender-visitor-to-strip/article_6cf44702-2b01-537b-94f4-c3ca7894e332.html) while going through security to visit a prisoner at Angola Prison because her anatomy did not match her gender expression.

 ## Legal Definition of Sex